CHAPTER THIRTY—CONDITIONS

 She saw grass, guards, and a perimeter fence barring the way to another section with trees and landscaping.
 Far beyond that lay another, taller fence with barbed wire across the top, and then a wall of evergreen trees surrounding the fence in all directions she could see.

 She narrowed her eyes, and after some experimenting, figured out how to magnify her vision, remembering Addie had built the ability into the android’s eyes.
 She followed the occasional patrolling guard, but couldn’t find any telling details on their simple, black uniforms.
+Only a logo of a red circle with three vertical lines through it.

 She tested the length of her ankle tether.
 The radius allowed her to crawl to the adjacent counter—which James had completely cleared off—and, if she was careful, to get down to the floor.